Vendor comparison

 ArchitectureNetwork proxy (single binary, self-hosted)Network proxy (self-hosted, Go)

-Primary scopeHTTP, HTTPS, CONNECT, WebSocket, MCP content scanningDomain allowlist, boundary secret rewriting
+Primary scopeHTTP, HTTPS, CONNECT, WebSocket, MCP content scanningDomain allowlist, TLS-terminating payload inspection, boundary secret rewriting

 Domain allowlistYesYes (primary mechanism)